 Funding was previously targeted specifically depending on different factors in the old system – with the new Levy system in place, the government offers opportunities to more people, including existing staff at an organisation looking to expand their skills further.

-However you can still benefit from the Levy – in fact, that’s the main reason the Levy exists.
+You can still benefit from the Levy – in fact, that’s the main reason the Levy exists.

 For smaller companies – with fewer than 50 employees – the government will now pay all the costs for new apprentices aged 16 to 18 and also for those aged 19 to 24 who are leaving care or have a Local Authority and Healthcare plan.

 Businesses with under 50 employees won’t pay anything if they employ apprentices under the age of 19, and will receive a £1,000 payment with an additional £1,000 payment to the training provider.

 We'd love to have a chat with you about your business needs and apprenticeships.